chrismurrph/default-db-format/README.md

 ##### Internal version

-The current internal version is **28**.
+The current internal version is **29**.
 Makes sense for when dealing with snapshots.
-28 goes with "0.1.1-SNAPSHOT".
-28 is displayed by the HUD.
+29 goes with "0.1.1-SNAPSHOT".
+29 is displayed by the HUD.
 Version history:

+ *  **29** Able to watch state changes and force a render
  *  **28** Works with Fulcro and on Clojars
  *  **27** Om now *provided* and this one will be in Clojars
  *  **26** Any function now accepted